mroonga/mroonga/doc/source/reference/status_variables.rst

 Status variables
 ================

-Here are the explanations of status variables that are introduced by mroonga.
+Here are the explanations of status variables that are introduced by Mroonga.

 Mroonga_count_skip
 ------------------